Nissan NV200: Europe

-As of 1 February 2019, Nissan has discontinued the diesel NV200 in Europe; replacing the model with the NV250, a rebadged Renault Kangoo.
-The last batch of diesel NV200 was manufactured in mid 2019 and sale of this model was discontinued by early 2020.
+On 1 February 2019, Nissan announced the discontinuation of the internal combustion engined NV200 in Europe and replaced it with the NV250, a rebadged Renault Kangoo.
+The last diesel NV200s were manufactured in mid-2019, and sales of this model were discontinued by early 2020.

-London, England taxi
+London taxi

 In 2011, Nissan approached both Transport for London (TfL) and the Licensed Taxi Drivers Association to adapt a version of the NV200 to the requirements of the streets of London.
 With experience from supplying engines to London Taxis International for their Coventry-built TX1, the NV200 London Taxi was developed in London by Nissan Design Europe at their offices in Paddington.
 The Coventry-based ADV Manufacturing Ltd was responsible for the engineering, development and final assembly of Nissan NV200 London Taxi.

 The prototype vehicle, equipped with the standard Renault 1461cc (89/110PS) dCi (K9K) turbodiesel engine, 5-speed manual (89PS) or 6-speed manual (110PS) transmission was unveiled in London, followed by 2012 Paris Motor Show.

 After feedback, and to meet new stricter European emissions legislation, Nissan offered production versions from January 2014 based on a 1.6-litre petrol engine and automatic transmission.
 The new Spanish-built NV200 London Taxi was launched in January 2014, to be followed by a battery-electric London Taxi based on the e-NV200 in 2015.

 The entire London Taxi project was shelved later in 2014.
 A revised proposal was announced in 2017, which would come to fruition if the British Government approved electrification of the London Taxi network.